Cambridge Audio Minx Air 100

 Once that’s done, you’ll be able to access internet radio and play music over AirPlay from any Apple device connected to the same network.

 Bluetooth users will need to press the pairing button on the top of the device and connect the traditional way – both ways proving to be hitch-free.

 Under the hood of the Minx Air 100, Cambridge Audio has installed two of its 10cm patented BMR drivers, which aim to give a bigger, more room-filling sound over traditional drivers.

 And it seems to work: it’s a big sound from a small speaker, though it still can’t quite shake off the limitations of its size.
 You can never forget where the sound is coming from, but then this is generally the situation with this type of speaker.

+You can at least decide how much punch you want with the bass dial on the back of the unit.
 We would certainly recommend playing around with it to find a level of bass that suits your tastes.

 We found turning it just past midway was around the right level for us – too low and it took the life out of a track, but whacking it up to full made the bass flabby and over emphasised for our tastes.